DTop-p MoE: Sparsity-Controlled Dynamic Top-p MoE for Foundation Model Pre-training: Introduction

-In this paper, we first demonstrate that a fixed-threshold Top-$p$ MoE yields only marginal gains over Top-$k$ routing when activating a similar number of parameters.
-Furthermore, its performance and computational cost are highly sensitive to the selection of $p$ and introduce uncontrolled sparsity, resulting in unstable computational costs.
-This observation motivates the development of a sparsity-controllable dynamic Top-$p$ routing mechanism.
-The primary challenge lies in the fact that the probability threshold does not naturally receive gradients; it serves only to binarize the expert mask (0/1), so treating it as a standard learnable parameter is ineffective.
-To overcome this, we draw inspiration from Proportional–Integral (PI) control in classical control theory and treat the global sparsity as a target signal \citep{ziegler1942optimum,astrom1995pid}.
-We estimate the current activated-expert sparsity from the router and update the probability threshold via a PI controller.
-In doing so, we (i) render the threshold effectively learnable, (ii) maintain the overall activated-expert ratio close to a user-specified budget across tokens and layers, and (iii) realize a truly dynamic Top-$p$ MoE with explicit sparsity control.
-To further enhance per-layer routing flexibility, we introduce a dynamic routing normalization mechanism.
-This rescales layer-wise routing logits, enabling different layers to adaptively learn distinct expert-routing patterns without violating the global probability threshold constraint.
+In this work, we demonstrate that fixed-threshold Top-$p$ routing offers only marginal gains over Top-$k$ while suffering from hypersensitivity to $p$ and unstable sparsity.
+To address these issues, we propose \ours, a sparsity-controllable dynamic Top-$p$ routing mechanism.
+The primary difficulty is that the probability threshold does not naturally receive gradients; it merely binarizes the expert mask (0/1), rendering standard optimization ineffective.
+To overcome this, we apply Proportional–Integral (PI) control from classical control theory~\citep{ziegler1942optimum,astrom1995pid}.
+By treating the target sparsity as a setpoint, the controller makes the threshold effectively learnable while meeting the computational budget.
+To further improve layer-wise routing flexibility, we introduce a dynamic routing normalization that rescales layer-wise routing logits adaptively, enabling flexible expert allocation across layers under the constraint of a learnable global threshold.
+The overview of \ours MoE is shown in Figure \ref{figure_method}.

 We conduct extensive experiments on both Large Language Models (LLMs) for Natural Language Processing (NLP) and Diffusion Transformers (DiTs) for Computer Vision (CV).
-Across these settings, \ours consistently outperforms both Top-$k$ and fixed-threshold Top-$p$ baselines, while maintaining equivalent average FLOPs to Top-$k$ MoE and ensuring precise control over the number of activated experts.
-We further investigate scaling behavior regarding expert granularity, expert capacity, model size, and dataset size, demonstrating that \ours maintains its performance advantage across diverse scaling regimes.
-Additionally, we analyze the distribution of activated experts to confirm that \ours strictly adheres to the compute budget while adaptively allocating experts across different tokens and layers.
-Finally, ablation studies covering the PI controller, dynamic routing normalization, architectural choices, and loss designs provide a holistic view of this dynamic, sparsity-controllable Top-$p$ mechanism for large-scale pre-training.
+Across benchmarks, \ours consistently outperforms both Top-$k$ and fixed Top-$p$ baselines while matching the average FLOPs of Top-$k$ MoE.
+We further study scaling behavior with respect to expert granularity, expert capacity, model size, and dataset size, and find that \ours maintains its advantage across a range of scaling regimes.
+Furthermore, analysis of the activation distribution confirms that \ours adheres to the compute budget while adaptively allocating experts across tokens and layers.
+Finally, ablations on the PI controller, dynamic routing normalization, architectural choices, and loss designs provide a detailed view of the proposed sparsity-controlled dynamic Top-$p$ mechanism for large-scale pre-training.